 Evaluating the Outcomes of the 12-Step Program

-Numerous studies have demonstrated the effectiveness of the 12-Step Program in helping people achieve lasting recovery from addiction.
+Numerous studies have shown the effectiveness of the 12-Step Program in helping people achieve lasting recovery from addiction.
 Some of the key positive outcomes include:

 Positive Statistical Outcomes of the 12-Step Program

-According to a study published in the Journal of Substance Abuse Treatment, individuals who attended Alcoholics Anonymous (AA) meetings for at least 27 weeks had higher rates of abstinence from alcohol than those who did not attend meetings.
-Research has shown that involvement in 12-Step programs like Alcoholics Anonymous is associated with higher rates of abstinence from alcohol and other substances.
-A study published in the journal Alcoholism: Clinical and Experimental Research found that consistent AA attendance significantly increased the likelihood of continuous abstinence.
+According to a study in the Journal of Substance Abuse Treatment, individuals who attended Alcoholics Anonymous (AA) meetings for at least 27 weeks had higher rates of abstinence from alcohol than those who did not attend meetings.
+Research has shown that involvement in 12-Step programs like Alcoholics Anonymous is associated with higher rates of abstinence from alcohol and other drugs.
+A study published in Alcoholism: Clinical and Experimental Research found that consistent AA attendance significantly increased the likelihood of continuous abstinence.

 67% of those who attended AA meetings for 27+ weeks remained abstinent from alcohol, compared to 34% of those who did not attend meetings.

 A study published in the Journal of Substance Abuse Treatment found that individuals who attended AA meetings more frequently had better outcomes regarding abstinence from alcohol and other drugs and better mental health and social functioning.
 Participants in 12-Step programs often report improvements in their mental health, including reduced symptoms of depression and anxiety.
 A study published in the Journal of Substance Abuse Treatment found that involvement in AA led to significant improvements in psychological well-being.